Apoptosis; PHYTOCANNABINOIDS IN THE TREATMENT OF CANCER

 Forest Fire Damage, Healed By Hemp

-The non-drug hemp plant could be an integral part of the reforestation projects that are necessary after large forest fires to mitigate mud slides and flooding, but in 1937 the plant was branded “illegal,” not through scientific evaluation, but by the DEA for political, corporate gain, and social control issues.
+The non-drug hemp plant could be an integral part of the reforestation projects that are necessary after large forest fires to mitigate mud slides and flooding, pharmacy but by the DEA for political, corporate gain, and social control issues.

 The High Park fire burn area in Fort Collins, as well as the Waldo Canyon fire in Colorado Springs, were disastrous.
 The now barren, hydrophobic soil (also known as non-wettability) poses other problems.
 As The Gazette in Colorado Springs puts it “Soil Takes Over As Top Threat” and we should take this very seriously.
 Rain washes over the top soil and the result of the ash filled runoff are floods and land slides.
 Hemp grows very fast and can establish a strong carpet of roots that would stabilize the soil, in specific areas, to help mitigate the damage of erosion.
 Other plants will take months, and sometimes years, to reveal their sprouting green seedlings.